freegeek-pdx/mkuser/README.md

 > This is here as a seperate option for convenience and information.<br/>
 > When the login shell is set to "/usr/bin/false", the user is will not show in the "Users & Groups" pane of the "System Preferences" and will also not show up in the non-FileVault login window list of users.
 >
-> If FileVault is enabled and one of these users is granted a Secure Token, they will show in the FileVault login window and can decrypt the volume, but then the non-FileVault login will be hit to login with another user.<br/>
+> If FileVault is enabled and one of these users has a password and is granted a Secure Token, they WILL show in the FileVault login window and can decrypt the volume, but then the non-FileVault login will be hit to fully login to macOS with another user account.<br/>
-> Unlike hidden users, these user CANNOT be logged into using text input fields in the non-FileVault login window.<br/>
+> Unlike hidden users, these user CANNOT be logged into using text input fields in the non-FileVault login window.
+>
-> These users also CANNOT authenticate "Terminal" commands like `su`, or `login`.<br/>
+> Even if one of these users has a password set, they CANNOT authenticate "Terminal" commands like `su`, or `login`.<br/>
-> And finally, these users CANNOT authenticate graphical prompts, such as unlocking "System Preferences" panes if they are in an admin.<br/>
+> They also CANNOT authenticate graphical prompts, such as unlocking "System Preferences" panes if they are in an administrator.<br/>
 > But, if these users are an admin, they CAN run AppleScript `do shell script` commands `with administrator privileges`.

 <br/>